-Some years ago a special glass substrate was developed by a company (Canyon Materials) that was coated (or possibly diffused) with a material whose optical transparency changed when a certain amount of heat was applied.
+Some years ago a special glass substrate was developed by a company (Canyon Materials) that was diffused with a material whose optical transparency changed when a certain amount of heat was applied.
 By means of multiple laser passes they were able to create gray scale masks.

-The input to the specialized mask writer was GDSII and it mapped each gray level to a different GDSII layer.
+The input to the specialized mask writer was GDSII and it mapped each GDSII layer to a different level of gray.
 Artwork developed an output of our TIFF2MEBES to support this device.
 It may be of use to others.

-Each pixel in the TIFF input file is treated as a tiny square (user defined.)
+Each pixel in the TIFF input file is treated as a tiny square (user defines the physical size of the pixel.)
 This square is mapped to a GDSII layer based on its gray scale value.
 While normally this would produce 256 layers in GDSII one can enter a parameter that defines the "distance" between values for mapping purposes i.e. a threshold.
 This is best explained in the illustration below:

 We start with a grey scale tiff image that ranges from completely black to white (generated using Photoshop's gradient tool ...)